Bielik20/ng-lazy-forms/README.md

 </div>
 ```

-This Control is very similar to `DefaultControl` with difference that metadata defines `collection` field which is used in template to display select options.
+This Control is very similar to `DefaultControl` with a difference that metadata defines `collection` field which is used in the template to display select options.

-> `DefaultControl` and `SelectControl` could be merged using `type` field of `DefaultMetadata` and `*ngSwitch` into one Control as they are very similar.
-It is up to the developer to make decision what is the best design choice in for application.
+> `DefaultControl` and `SelectControl` could be merged using `type` field of `DefaultMetadata` similar to the way it is done in [Angular Dynamic Forms tutorial](https://angular.io/guide/dynamic-form#question-form-components).
+It is up to the developer to make the decision what is the best design choice for given application.

 Now, add newly created Control to `LazyControlsModule`: